 Our ethics committee meetings will continue to operate as per schedule via online video and phone access.

-The Research Directorate has developed the "Plan for managing Clinical Trials in the setting of COVID19 disruption (18th March 2020)", for our staff, trial participants, research collaborators and clinical trials sponsors, see link for more details.
+The Research Directorate has developed the "Plan for managing Clinical Trials in the setting of COVID19 disruption (18th March 2020, re-issued 10th July 2020)", for our staff, trial participants, research collaborators and clinical trials sponsors, see link for more details.

-Please see the below guidelines on how to establish a Monitor to undertake remote source data monitoring, and onsite activity of external Sponsors / Monitors.
+Please see the below guideline on how to establish a Monitor to undertake remote source data monitoring for an IMV:

 For Ethics & Governance related matter please call 03 9231 2394 or email: firstname.lastname@example.org